gajdulj/gajdulj.github.io/_posts/2025-08-20-lambda-kappa.markdown

 ---
 layout: post
 title: "Lambda vs Kappa architecture"
 date: 2025-08-20 09:00:00 +0100
-categories: jekyll update
+categories: [data-architecture, streaming, batch-processing]
+tags: [lambda-architecture, kappa-architecture, data-streaming, kafka, real-time-processing]
 ---

 What are the common data processing architectures and what are the pros and cons of each?

-Lambda
+## Lambda Architecture

-Starts with messaging layer- where stream data is queued for processing.
+Lambda architecture starts with a messaging layer where stream data is queued for processing.
 Often uses Kafka as a messaging layer.
-Then it's split to:
-- batch layer- handles data in files or other batch processes
-- streaming layer (also known as speed layer)- can be consumed instantly with an API

-Both layers then land in a serving layer (often data warehouse) where analytics processes can access the data.

-Advantages:
-- Can use batch processing
-- Can use streaming only when needed
-- Enables fast access when needed but keep the reliability of batch
-- Batch process can do validation and cleaning

-Disadvantages:
-- Complexity of the architecture: need to maintain two separate processes
-- Timing of data more difficult to manage as some are daily and some real time

-Kappa
-Message layer coordinates everything.
-Everything gets passed through speed layer as received and landing in a serving layer.

-Advantages:
-- Fast
-- Simpler architecture with fewer parts

-Disadvantages:
-- Difficult to achieve: when files used to transfer data
-- Legacy systems can't stream

-If all sources can stream data- Kappa is perfect.
-If you have batch sources- start with Lambda and try to add streaming.
+The data flow is then split into two parallel paths:
+- **Batch layer** - handles data in files or other batch processes
+- **Streaming layer** (also known as speed layer) - can be consumed instantly with an API

+Both layers then land in a serving layer (often a data warehouse) where analytics processes can access the data.

+### Lambda Architecture Flow

+**Data Processing Steps:**
+1. **Data Sources** → Kafka/Messaging Layer
+2. **Data Split** → Two parallel paths:
+   - **Batch Layer**: For historical data
+   - **Speed Layer**: For real-time data
+3. **Merge Results** → Serving Layer (Data Warehouse)
+4. **Final Output** → Analytics & Queries

+### Advantages:
+- Can use batch processing for reliable, comprehensive data processing
+- Can use streaming only when needed for real-time requirements
+- Enables fast access when needed but keeps the reliability of batch processing
+- Batch process can do thorough validation and cleaning

+### Disadvantages:
+- **Complexity**: Need to maintain two separate processing pipelines
+- **Timing challenges**: Data timing is more difficult to manage as some processes run daily and others in real-time
+- **Data consistency**: Potential for discrepancies between batch and streaming results

+## Kappa Architecture

+In Kappa architecture, the message layer coordinates everything.
+All data gets passed through the speed layer as it's received and lands directly in a serving layer.

+### Kappa Architecture Flow

+**Data Processing Steps:**
+1. **Data Sources** → Kafka/Messaging Layer
+2. **Single Stream** → Speed Layer (Stream Processing)
+3. **Real-time Processing** → Serving Layer (Data Warehouse)
+4. **Final Output** → Analytics & Queries

+**Historical Data Handling:**
+- Historical Data → Replay from Kafka → Speed Layer

+### Advantages:
+- **Fast processing**: Everything is handled in real-time
+- **Simpler architecture**: Fewer components to maintain and debug
+- **Consistency**: Single processing path eliminates data discrepancies
+- **Scalability**: Easier to scale a single processing pipeline

+### Disadvantages:
+- **Implementation challenges**: Difficult to achieve when files are used to transfer data
+- **Legacy compatibility**: Legacy systems often can't stream data
+- **Historical data**: Requires replay capabilities from message queue for historical analysis

+## When to Use Each Architecture

+**Choose Kappa if:**
+- All your data sources can stream data
+- You need real-time processing for all use cases
+- You want a simpler, more maintainable architecture

+**Choose Lambda if:**
+- You have batch data sources that can't stream
+- You need the reliability and thoroughness of batch processing
+- You're dealing with legacy systems that require batch processing

+## Migration Strategy

+If you're starting with Lambda architecture due to batch sources, you can gradually migrate to Kappa by:
+1. Converting batch sources to streaming where possible
+2. Implementing replay capabilities in your streaming layer
+3. Gradually phasing out the batch layer as more sources become streaming-capable

+The key is to start with what your current infrastructure supports and evolve toward your target architecture over time.